To Reach Your Wellbeing Goals, Focus on Your Mental Health, Says This Doctor

 Tip #1: Nourish your brain and body

 This year think of food as fuel.
 Your neurotransmitters (think serotonin and dopamine) need protein as fuel.
 Additionally, nutrient cofactors (vitamins and minerals) are necessary for the neurotransmitter pathway to biochemically convert.
 Opt for nutrient-dense foods and high-quality protein sources.
-Also, you can supplement with amino acids, vitamins, and minerals (check with a qualified health professional) to help you fuel up.
-This will improve mood, drive, and focus on all things we need in 2021.
+You can supplement with amino acids, vitamins, and minerals (check with a qualified health professional) to help you fuel up.
+This will improve mood, drive, and focus on all things we need in 2022.

 Tip #2: Get more sleep